 C.C.
 Carter is a Chicagoan with national prominence on the performance poetry scene.
 Her first book, Body Language, a collection of poetry, was nominated for a 2003 Lambda Literary Award.
 She is the winner of a host of poetry slams including winning the Fifth Annual Gwendolyn Brooks Open Mic Competition and the First Annual Behind Our Masks Poetry Slam.
 She has created and maintained several traditions in the poetry community, including national and local poetry slams for people of color, and the women of color night at Mountain Moving Coffeehouse.
-She has participated in hundreds of women’s music festivals, including the Michigan Womyn’s Music Festival, and has sold out performances on both coasts.
-Recently she was a guest performer with Nedra Johnson and Mimi Gonzalez on an Olivia Cruise, receiving standing ovations for all three appearances.
+She is a regular featured artist on Olivia Travel Vacations and has participated in hundreds of women’s music festivals, including the Michigan Womyn’s Music Festival, National Women’s Music Festival and has sold out performances on both coasts.
 Her performances have been earned her opening credits for Nikki Giovanni, Maya Angelou, Cheryl Clarke and Dorothy Allison and headlining credits on bills with Staceyann Chin, Alix Olson, and Andrea Gibson.

 SOCIAL JUSTICE AND ACTIVISM